 - 7. Once the GDebi package installer loads, click the Install Package button in the top right-hand corner of the window. - 8.
 You may be asked for your system password.
 Type it in and click OK. - 9.
-If this is a software upgrade, the next screen will give you the opportunity to optimize the database.
-Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
-Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
-To proceed with optimization, mark the checkbox and click the Forward button.
-(Skip ahead to step 13.) - 10.
 If this is a new installation, you will be asked to accept the End User License Agreement.
-After you read the agreement, mark the Do you accept the terms of agreement checkbox and click the Forward button. - 11.
+After you read the agreement, mark the Do you accept the terms of agreement checkbox and click the Forward button. - 10.
 Next, the installer will ask you to set the Web Server Port, Admin Password, and the Archive Directory for storage.
 You will also have an opportunity to select the language for the user interface. - a.
 By default, the web server port is set to port 80, which is recommended for most installations.
 Update the port number only if Orchid Core VMS needs to use a port other than 80. - b.
 Enter the password you would like to set for the default admin account. - c.
 The default folder for video archives on Linux is /orchives.
 Enter a new archives location, if needed. - d.
 Use the Orchid Core VMS server locale list to select the language.
-Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian). - 12.
+Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian). - 11.
 When finished, click the Forward button.

 The installation will complete automatically without any additional prompts.
-This may take a few minutes (and perhaps longer if the optimization process was selected).
+This may take a few minutes.

-- 13. Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
-The Orchid Core VMS services will start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
-(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 14.
-You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
+12. Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
+The

+Orchid Core VMS services will start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
+(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.)

+- 13. You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
 Click on the Launcher icon in the top left corner of the screen. - b.
 Type Orchid in the search box, then click the Orchid VMS icon listed under Applications.